Singapore Math/Primary Mathematics

 Primary Mathematics 4A and 4B

 At the fourth level, students learn all four functions with both fractions and decimals.
-Geometry coverage is also very advanced as students compute the degrees in angles and complex area and perimeter questions.
+Geometry coverage is also very advanced as students compute the degrees of angles and solve complex area and perimeter questions.
 Students also work with advanced whole number concepts (e.g., factors, multiples, rounding off), money, other geometric concepts, graphs, and averages.
-Primary Mathematics introduces two-digit multipliers at this level but doesn’t really concentrate on two-digit multipliers and divisors until the fifth level....
+Primary Mathematics introduces two-digit multipliers at this level but doesn’t really concentrate on two-digit multipliers and divisors until the fifth level.
+While students complete quite a few computation problems, the number of word problems seems to gradually increase at this level.

 Primary Mathematics 5A and 5B

 At the fifth level, students do advanced work with decimals plus multiplication and division with two-digit multipliers and divisors.
 They learn to work with percents and continue with advanced work on fractions, geometry, and graphs.
-Time/rate/distance word problems, as well as other types of word problems are given a great deal of attention.
-At the end of the course, students are working on beginning algebra concepts.
-Some of the geometry taught at this level is rarely introduced before high school level....
+Time and rate word problems, as well as other types of word problems, are given a great deal of attention.
+There are more word problems than drill type problems.
+Some of the geometry taught at this level is rarely introduced before high school level.
+For example, students learn to calculate the degrees of angles in a parallelogram given the measurements of only two angles.

 Primary Mathematics 6A and 6B